robingould/Paint-Tool/README.md

 click and drag to make a shape
 G in insert mode swaps between ellipses and rectangles

-Opens file from command line arguments
-Saves on exit to same file
+Opens file from command line arguments (example: ./a.out ./graph.dat) Saves on exit to same file
 Can load any colors from files, but no options to change colors live